abonillabeeche/svirt-terraform-vms/README.md

 # SUSE Virtualization Terraform Template
 ## Terraform Template to provision VMs on SUSE Virtualization

-This terraform template provision 2 resources, a count of sles and another count of ubuntu VMs.
+This terraform template provisions 2 resources: a count of sles and another count of ubuntu VMs.
 Changing the image-name, cloud-config and ssh_keys value is necessary.

 The KubeConfig file path also most be provided.